amirburbea/neeo/README.md

 While I realize this may cause an issue for some developers with extensive knowledge of the JS/TS NEEO SDK, considering the size of that developer base, I'm certain the tradeoffs are worth it for increased code clarity and readability.

+# NEEO SDK Server

+While the SDK provides methods for starting the integration server (see `IBrain..StartServerAsync`), an optional driver host server is provided.

+It will automatically find the first Brain on the network, and then load the drivers listed in its `appsettings.json` file - (to ensure there are no issues loading the Neeo.Sdk.dll, specify the reference as `Private` with `CopyLocal` set to `false`).

+Upon startup, will resolve drivers implementing `Neeo.Sdk.Devices.IDeviceProvider`, and drivers can further configure the dependency injector via an implementation of `Neeo.Sdk.Utilities.IServiceConfiguration`.

 ## FAQ

 ### What is NEEO?